RandolphVI/Music-Recommendation-System/README.md

-# ALL WE NEED IS FFM 🙃
+# ALL WE NEED IS Tree 🌲

 This project is my project, and it is also a study of TensorFlow, Deep Learning(CNN, RNN, LSTM, etc.) and other Machine Learning things.